Lars-B/CEDAR/README.md

 - Hill-climbig heuristic exploration of the tree space using HOPs:
   starting from a random tree, the heuristic iterates the following steps
   - reorder randomly the leaves of the current tree
-  - compute the likelihood of all trees in the HOP neighbourhood of the current tree
+  - compute the likelihood of all trees in the HOP neighbourhood of the current tree usng `raxml-ng`
   - select the highest likelihood tree
   - if its likelihood is within a given tolerance of the best tree so far:
     - decrease a patience counter [patience step]